newrelic/video-agent-roku/README.md

 # New Relic Roku Agent

 The New Relic Roku Agent tracks the behavior of a Roku App.
-It contains two parts, one to monitor general system level events (essentially networking) and one to monitor video related events (for apps that use a video player).
+It contains two parts, one to monitor general system level events and one to monitor video related events, for apps that use a video player).

 Internally, it uses the Insights API to send events using the REST interface.
 It sends two types of events: RokuSystem for system events and RokuVideo for video events.
-After the agent has sent some data you will be able to see it in Insights with a simple NRQL request like:
+After the agent has sent some data it will be accessible in Insights with a simple NRQL request like:

 ```
 SELECT * FROM RokuSystem, RokuVideo